Tenerife in 5 Days: everything you need to know

 • The graffiti of Puerto Street Art, a well-known art gallery.

-I have a recommendation for you, if you want to know Puerto de la Cruz in a different way and add a little adrenaline to your walk through the city, here you have the option of paragliding, a unique experience!
+I have a recommendation for you.
+If you want to get to know Puerto de la Cruz in a different way and add a little adrenaline to your tour of the city, here you have the option of paragliding, a unique experience!

 Book a paragliding flight over Puerto de la Cruz

-The second stop of the fourth day takes place in Villa de la Orotava.
-I have no doubt that a tour of its historic center should be included in your travel itinerary, yes or yes.
-It is located only about 8 kilometers from Puerto de la Cruz and I recommend that you take your time to explore it in peace and quiet, as it is not very big but it is amazing.
+The second stop on the fourth day is Villa de la Orotava.
+I have no doubt that a tour of its historic center should be included in your travel itinerary, no matter what.
+It is only about 5 miles from Puerto de la Cruz, and I recommend that you take your time to explore it at a leisurely pace, as it is not very big but it is amazing.

-In this small town you will have some essential tourist sites to know, I tell you which are the most popular so you do not miss them:
+This small town has some must-see tourist attractions.
+Here are the most popular ones so you don't miss them:

 Icod de los Vinos

-About 21 kilometers along the TF-5 road, you will reach the third stop of your fourth day in Tenerife, in Icod de los Vinos, a small town that is characterized by being the home of the famous and popular Drago Milenario or Drago Park, whose name comes from the huge specimen of dragon tree that was declared a National Monument in 1917 and recognized for being the oldest in the Canary Islands.
+About 21 kilometers along the TF-5 route, you will reach the third stop on your fourth day in Tenerife, in Icod de los Vinos, a small town known for being home to the famous and popular Drago Milenario or Parque del Drago, whose name comes from the enormous dragon tree that was declared a National Monument in 1917 and recognized as the oldest in the Canary Islands.

-Undoubtedly, the most unique and unforgettable experience you can live in Icod de los Vinos is to enter the volcanic tube of the mythical Cueva del Viento.
+Without a doubt, the most unique and unforgettable experience you can have in Icod de los Vinos is to enter the volcanic tube of the mythical Cueva del Viento.

-But that's not all, since in Icod de los Vinos you can also walk through the picturesque streets of its historic center, visit and discover the most renowned museums of the city such as the Guanche Museum and the Casa del Plátano, and even finish the walk refreshing yourself in the Playa de San Marcos, which is not the largest beach you will see, but it has a very particular charm that makes it unique.
+But that's not all, because in Icod de los Vinos you can also stroll through the picturesque streets of its historic center, visit and discover the city's most renowned museums such as the Guanche Museum and the Casa del Plátano, and even end your walk by cooling off at San Marcos Beach, which is not the largest beach you will see, but has a very special charm that makes it unique.

 Garachico

-A little more than 6 kilometers from Icod de los Vinos, along the TF-42 road you will reach the next and last destination of the fourth day in Tenerife, Garachico.
-The most amazing peculiarity of this town is that it was almost completely devastated after the eruption of the Trevejo volcano in 1706, and was completely rebuilt, being even more charming than before, like something out of a fairy tale.
+A little over 6 kilometers from Icod de los Vinos, along the TF-42 route, you will reach the next and final destination of the fourth day in Tenerife, Garachico.
+The most amazing feature of this village is that it was almost completely devastated after the eruption of the Trevejo volcano in 1706, and was completely rebuilt, becoming even more charming than before, like something out of a fairy tale.

-Let me tell you that this small town has several emblematic and iconic places to visit, although without doubt its main tourist attraction is the Natural Pools of El Caletón.
-These pools were created in a natural way by the volcanic lava that devastated the old port of Garachico and I recommend that you take advantage of them to relax at the end of the walk and the day, to cool off with a refreshing swim.
+Let me tell you about this small town.
+There are several emblematic and iconic places to visit, although without a doubt its main tourist attraction is the El Caletón Natural Pools.
+These pools were created naturally by the volcanic lava that destroyed the old port of Garachico, and I recommend that you take advantage of them to relax at the end of your walk and the day, to refresh yourself with a comforting swim.

-But before that, there are some important sites that I want to recommend you to get the most out of Garachico:
+But before that, there are some important places I want to recommend so you can get the most out of Garachico:

-• El Castillo de San Miguel, is the ancient defensive tower that is housed in this village.
+• The Castillo de San Miguel is the old defensive tower located in this town.

-• The Parque de la Puerta de la Tierra, whose particularity is that it still preserves the arch of the entrance gate to the old port in the sixteenth century.
+• The Puerta de la Tierra Park, whose unique feature is that it still preserves the archway of the entrance to the old port from the 16th century.

-• El Roque de Garachico, it is a popular coastal rock of the town that is part of its landscape with its 77 meters high and 5 hectares of surface, and is separated from the land about 300 meters due to marine erosion, hosting various species of birds.
+• El Roque de Garachico is a popular coastal rock formation that forms part of the town's landscape.
+It is 77 meters high and covers an area of 5 hectares.
+It is separated from the land by about 300 meters due to marine erosion and is home to various species of birds.

-• The viewpoint of El Emigrante from where you will get the best panoramic views of the city.
+• El Emigrante viewpoint, where you can enjoy the best panoramic views of the city.

-In case you prefer, I can tell you that you can visit Icod and Garachico on a guided tour, without having to worry about the organization and optimizing the maximum time you have to visit Tenerife.
+If you prefer, you can visit Icod and Garachico on a guided tour, without having to worry about the organization and making the most of your time in Tenerife.

 Book a guided tour of Icod and Garachico